hako/littlesnapper/README.md

 _(I ran into alot of permissions errors when using the cron job.
 Sometimes littesnapper will print a blank image.)_

-_to bypass this make sure you put your cron job in:_

-    /etc/crontab

-_(and clear your snapchat feed, that helps too.)_
+_to try, use_

+    crontab -e

+_and enter the path to where php is (/usr/bin/php) & the directory to where littlesnapper is._

 just don't turn it into a cron job disaster like mine was.

 <https://twitter.com/hakobyte/status/399846094852861953/photo/1>

-## future
+## future/todo

+(in order of precedence)

+support for printing multiple snaps.

+implement dithering algorithms (for shading)

 config file.

-implement dithering algorithms (for shading)

-support for printing multiple snaps.

 ## license